laravel-enso/rememberable/README.md

 ### Details

-- brings helper methods for quick and easy cache usage (setting and retrieving)
+- comes with 2 traits with helper methods for quick and easy caching usage (setting and retrieving)
 - the cache lifetime may be set per model, else, if not set, the per-project setting is used, finally falling back to a default of 60 minutes if neither option is available
 - uses the Laravel `cache()` helper method so is transparent to the cache mechanism/implementation

 ### Use

-1. Put `use Rememberable` in the CachedModel that you want to track.
+1. Use the `Rememberable` trait in the CachedModel that you want to track

 2. The default caching duration is 60 minutes.
-If you need to change it, create a `protected property $cacheLifetime = 123;` in your CachedModel.
+If you need to change it per model, create a `protected property $cacheLifetime = 123;` in your CachedModel

-3. In the RemoteModel where you have a `belongsTo` relationship to the CachedModel put `use CacheReader`.
+3. In the RemoteModel where you have a `belongsTo` relationship to the CachedModel put `use CacheReader`

 4. Define a method in the RemoteModel as below: